 earning outcomes: ne learner will Assessment criteria: The learner can 1.
 Understand the impact of environmental legislation and standards on construction works.
-Explain how environmental legislation affects construction works.
-Evaluate the methods for examining function a cost, making reference to industry reports and initiatives.
-Evaluate the use of environmental assessment standards on construction works.
+1.1 Explain how environmental legislation affects construction works.
+1.2 Evaluate the methods for examining function against cost, making reference to industry reports and initiatives.
+1.3 Evaluate the use of environmental assessment standards on construction works.
 2. Determine how the selection and use of materials and products can contribute to sustainable construction.
-2.1 Evaluate the use of sustainable materials and products for a given construction project.
-2.2 Assess the lifecycle costs of materials and product for a given project.
-2.3 Produce a sustainable procurement strategy for given construction works.
-2.4 Explain how the process of installing building services may affect the energy performance or completed project.
-2.5 Explain to the end user how to sustain the opti performance of a construction project. or a f the 3.
-Manage the installation of low carbon technologies for construction projects, following industry best practice.
-3.1 Manage the operation of low carbon technologinstallations following manufacturer's instruction 3.2 Comprehend the responsibilities of the site may for planning and scheduling the installation of carbon technologies.
-3.3 Explain the factors to be considered when retrofitting low carbon technologies to existing construction projects. inager low 4.
-Manage construction waste, including water, following industry best practice.
-4.1 Produce a waste management plan, including for a given project, following industry best prace 4.2 Evaluate progress against the waste managem plan targets throughout the construction phase given project. ctice. ent earning outcomes: ne learner will Assessment criteria: The learner can 1.
-Demonstrate techniques for stakeholder and people management.
-Identify the role of stakeholders in the construction management process.
-Demonstrate knowledge of principles for managing and motivating workforce who form part of the construction process.
-2. Understand construction project planning and scheduling.
-2.1 Evaluate tools used for construction project scheduling and programming.
-2.2 Evaluate options for managing delay on projects.
-2.3 Conduct earned value analysis and cash flow.
-2.4 Understand project risk and value management.
-3. Develop the skills required for cost control on projects.
-3.1 Demonstrate knowledge of cost control measures used for construction project management.
-4. Understand resource management for construction projects.
-4.1 Demonstrate the ability to plan and manage resources for construction projects (materials, labour, plant and equipment).
-5. Identify modern project management principles.
-5.1 Demonstrate an understanding of sustainability in project management.
-5.2 Understand the use of BIM and other technologies to construction project management.
-5.3 Demonstrate knowledge of Integrated Project Delivery (IPD) and collaborative practices.
-5.4 Develop skills for innovative health and safety management in project management.
+Evaluate the use of sustainable materials and products for a given construction project.
+Assess the lifecycle costs of materials and products for a given project.
+Produce a sustainable procurement strategy for a given construction works.
+Explain how the process of installing building services may affect the energy performance of the completed project.
+Explain to the end user how to sustain the optimum performance of a construction project.
+3. Manage the installation of low carbon technologies for construction projects, following industry best practice.
+3.1 Manage the operation of low carbon technology installations following manufacturer's instructions.
+3.2 Comprehend the responsibilities of the site manager for planning and scheduling the installation of low carbon technologies.
+3.3 Explain the factors to be considered when retrofitting low carbon technologies to existing construction projects.
+4. Manage construction waste, including water, following industry best practice.
+4.1 Produce a waste management plan, including water, for a given project, following industry best practice.4.2 Evaluate progress against the waste management plan targets throughout the construction phase of a given project.